The World's First Matchmaking and Combat Sports Streaming App

 Android version

-After the client's confirmation, designers and developers got to work.
-Our team faced the serious task of creating a platform with comprehensive functionality adapted for everyone involved in MMA events (fighters, judges, fans, etc.).
+With the client's confirmation, our designers and developers got to work.
+The task was to create a streaming platform with comprehensive functionality for everyone involved in MMA events (fighters, judges, fans, etc.).

 Completed tasks:

-• creating key features for fighters and fans and laying the groundwork for future functionality expansion;
+• Created key features for fighters and fans, laying the groundwork for future functionality expansion.

-• integration with the streaming platform to ensure video broadcast convenience;
+• Integrated with the streaming platform to ensure convenient video broadcasts.

-• adapting functionality for PC users and mobile apps based on iOS and Android.
+• Adapted functionality for PC users and mobile apps on iOS and Android.

-We performed extensive testing and made sure that the platform works stably on all devices and platforms and meets the target audience's requirements.
-Our team is actively implementing new features and providing technical support.
+We conducted extensive testing to ensure the mobile solution worked steadily on all devices and platforms, meeting the target audience's requirements.
+Our team is actively implementing new features and providing technical support services.

 Completed and ongoing tasks:

-• testing the platform's functionality and usability for various roles;
+• Tested the platform's functionality and usability for various roles.

-• compatibility testing with various hardware platforms, operating systems, browsers, and screen extensions;
+• Conducted compatibility testing with various hardware platforms, operating systems, browsers, and screen resolutions.

-• deploying a site on a server, publishing apps in popular Google Play and App Stores;
+• Deployed the site on a server and published apps on Google Play and App Stores.

-• regular updating and scaling of functionality, fixing bugs.
+• Regularly updated and scaled functionality, fixing bugs.

-As a result, we have developed a full-cycle platform that combines the best features of a marketplace and a streaming service.
-The startup has every chance to revolutionize the MMA industry with powerful functionality that has no analogs in the market.
+As a result, we developed a full-cycle solution that combines the best features of a marketplace and a streaming service.
+The client's startup has revolutionized the MMA industry with powerful functionality unmatched in the market.

 Android version